Um-Mitternacht/WK/planned_dependencies.md

 **Minecraft version**

 1.21.*, and we need to figure out how to completely rewrite the mod for said version.
 However, we can't lock down on a specific version forever.
+We will need to go to 1.22 and beyond eventually.